Venezuelan presidential crisis: Guaidó briefly detained, plans continue

 On 15 January 2019, the National Assembly approved legislation to work with dozens of foreign countries to request that these nations freeze Maduro administration bank accounts.
 Guaidó wrote a 15 January 2019 opinion piece in The Washington Post entitled "Maduro is a usurper.
 It's time to restore democracy in Venezuela"; he outlined Venezuela's erosion of democracy and his reasoning for the need to replace Maduro on an interim basis according to Venezuela's constitution.

-Guaidó announced nationwide protests to be held on 23 January—the same day as the removal of Marcos Pérez Jiménez in 1958—using a slogan chant of ¡Sí se puede!.
-The National Assembly worked with the coalition Frente Amplio Venezuela Libre to create a plan for the demonstrations, organizing a unified national force.
-On 11 January, plans to offer incentives for the armed forces to disavow Maduro were announced.

-OAS Secretary-General Luis Almagro was the first to give official support to this action, tweeting "We welcome the assumption of Juan Guaidó as interim president of Venezuela in accordance with Article 233 of the Political Constitution.
-You have our support, that of the international community and of the people of Venezuela."
-Later that day, Brazil and Colombia gave their support to Guaidó as acting president of Venezuela.